doctorcee/bfapi_boost_beast/README.md

 ## Betfair API interaction using C++ and boost beast libraries

-This project will ultimately provide simple examples of how to interact with the Betfair API using C++ and boost/beast libraries.
+This project provides some simple examples of how to communicate with the Betfair API using C++ and boost/beast libraries.
+It is intended ONLY to assist with getting started with C++ for Betfair API interaction and help with creating bespoke applications.

 ## Requirements
 * An active Betfair account with access to the Betfair API